Missing Link

 The inciting incident occurs at 11 minutes when Frost makes a wager with Lord Piggot-Dunceby: if he brings back proof of the Sasquatch, he'll be admitted to the club.
 This external goal propels him into the adventure..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Frost agrees to help Mr. Link reach Shangri-La in exchange for proof of his existence.
+This demonstrates the protagonist's commitment to Frost agrees to help Mr. Link reach Shangri-La in exchange for proof of his existence.
 They become partners and set off together, leaving the familiar world behind for a shared quest., moving from reaction to action.

 The Collapse moment at 69 minutes (74% through) represents the emotional nadir.
 Here, Mr. Link is utterly rejected by the Yeti tribe and has nowhere to belong.
 Adelina confronts Frost about his selfishness, revealing he cares more about fame than friendship.
-The team fractures at their lowest point., indicates the protagonist at their lowest point.
+The team fractures at their lowest point., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Stenk attacks, forcing a final confrontation.
 Frost chooses to save his friends over preserving proof of his discovery.
 He sacrifices his lifelong goal for genuine connection, embracing who he's become., demonstrating the transformation achieved throughout the journey.